 201 KAR 20:360.
-Evaluation of prelicensure registered nurse and practical nurse programs.
+Continuing approval and periodic evaluation of prelicensure registered nursing and licensed practical nursing programs.

 RELATES TO: KRS 314.111